Common Surprises When Renovating A NYC Apartment

 How to plan for the three most common surprises found when renovating a NYC apartment, and identifying their impact on time and cost.

 Here’s something that shouldn’t be a surprise - when a renovation isn’t planned properly the renovation will likely take longer and cost more, especially in New York.
-Yet, very often homeowners dive into dream home renovations and wind up in a nightmare thanks to various unexpected surprises that arise as a result of not doing proper due diligence up front in the always complicated process.
+Yet, very often dream home renovations wind up in a nightmare thanks to various unexpected surprises that arise as a result of not doing proper due diligence up front in the always complicated process.

 If not properly planned for, there are quite a few potential issues that could surface during a renovation, but these three have the biggest impact on time and cost.

 Asbestos is a mineral fiber formation that is resistant to heat and corrosion which was used as insulation support on building materials for decades.
 However, once officials discovered inhaling asbestos dust led to cancer and mesothelioma, the hazardous material was phased out of use.

 Signs Your Property May Asbestos Containing Material:

 Original glued down parquet flooring in post war buildings built in the 50’s, 60’s and 70’s.